(one synonym is Psalis securis Hübner, 1823)

 (Photo: courtesy of National Bureau of Agricultural Insect Resources, India)

-The caterpillars has been found feeding on various plants i POACEAE such as
+The caterpillars has been found feeding on various plants in the plant family POACEAE such as

 as well as plants in other families such as